-At the club level our regular games are played over eight ends between two teams of four players with a 10 minute "coffee break" after the fourth end (may be abandoned by mutual consent of game players).
+At the club level our regular games are played over eight ends between two teams of four players.
 The composition of a team is a lead, who throws first, a second who throws next, followed by the third or vice.
 The skip is the team captain and usually is the last to throw and is responsible for calling the game: that is deciding the strategy and showing the players where to place their rocks.
 Players from the two teams alternate their throws.
 The "vices" toss a coin to determine which team will throw the first rock and who will have the hammer (the final stone), and choice of stone colour: In brief:

 - We play the 5-rock rule Free Guard Zone (FGZ), for clarification refer to Curling Canada's Rules of Curling for General Play

 - Skips and Vices are the only ones allowed inside the playing end hog line when rocks are about to be delivered

 - Vice skips (and only Vice skips) determine the score at the conclusion of an end.
 No rocks should be moved until agreement has been reached